 One thing I know I’m guilty of is not replacing my shoes often enough.
 I feel like some pairs never get truly comfortable until I have had them for a year, and I know I hate wasting money on yet another pair of shoes that never fits quite right.
 It is worth taking the time to ensure your athletic shoes fit correctly and give you the support you need when you need it most – during activity!
 And this means not just finding the right shoes, but replacing them often enough to avoid injuries like shin splints, heel spurs, and plantar fasciitis, which can be caused or exacerbated by your shoes having lost their shock absorption (sometimes before they show obvious signs of wear-and-tear).

-Our chiropractic sports physician Dr. Michael Herb has been an athlete his whole life, as have most of us at Absolute Wellness Center.
+Dr. Michael Herb, our clinical director and sports medicine specialist, has been an athlete his whole life, as have most of us at Absolute Wellness Center.
 Exercise makes us happy, even if it pushes us to new places.
 It should be challenging, but not painful.
 If you ever have questions on how to keep pushing safely and effectively (e.g., proper form or equipment), just ask!

-Absolute Wellness Center offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage therapy in Eugene, OR.
+Absolute Wellness Center offers sports medicine, chiropractic medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage therapy in Eugene, OR.
 To learn more, give us a call at 541-484-5777.